devans10/blog/src/content/personal/pittsburgh-marathon.md

 One of the benefits of doing an organized race is the chance to run for a cause.
 In 2017, I lost my father after a short battle with lung cancer.
 In 2021, my mother and my mother-in-law both had bouts with cancer that thankfully have turned out positive.

 I will be running to raise money for the American Cancer Society with a goal of raising $500.

-The American Cancer Society provides things like breakthrough research, a 24/7 cancer helpline, and free rides to chemotherapy.
+For the first time in history, the American Cancer Society's mission is at risk - including their ability to fund cancer research.
+The American Cancer Society needs to be here to help patients face cancer with comprehensive support, but they need our help to be able to do so.
+Every dollar will truly make a difference right now.

+Taking part in this event gives me the chance to make a difference and honor those touched by cancer by raising funds for groundbreaking research and services for people dealing with cancer.
+I'm also participating to inspire hope for those facing the disease and raising money for the American Cancer Society's event to help save lives from cancer.
+I hope you'll consider signing up too.

+Funds raised support cancer patient programs and groundbreaking research that can help save lives.
+This event also celebrates over 15.5 million cancer survivors nationwide.
+15.5 MILLION.
+That's huge.
+That's why I'd love your support.
+Will you join me?
+And if you can't would you be so kind as to make a [donation?](https://raceroster.com/events/2022/50391/2022-dicks-sporting-goods-pittsburgh-marathon-weekend/pledge/participant/13614795)

+DetermiNation is the American Cancer Society’s event endurance program, spanning a variety of sports including cycling, running, hiking, yoga, and more.
+The collective efforts of the dedicated athletes who use their fortitude to help raise funds to take down cancer are nothing short of amazing.